phwl/elec3607-lab/labs/lab1-install/README.md

 ### 2.2 MacOS
 ### 2.2.1 Serial Port (UART)
-First identify the serial port used for connection to the AUP-ZU3.
-If
+First identify the serial port used for connection to the AUP-ZU3
 ```bash
 # ls /dev/tty.usb*
 /dev/tty.usbserial-8802250000120